maikelele/ChatAGH/README.md

 By combining these embedding techniques, the retrieval system is capable of delivering high-quality search results that balance both semantic relevance and lexical precision.

 ## Inference

 ### Query Augmentation
-Short queries sometimes can carry too little information to retrieve most relevent chunks, to levarage this each query is expaned.
-We are using accordingly prompted LLM to rewrite question to cover more information.
+Short queries often lack sufficient detail to retrieve the most relevant chunks.
+To address this, each query is expanded using a properly prompted LLM.
+This process ensures that the question covers more information, improving retrieval effectiveness.

 ### Hybrid Search Retrieval
-As mentioned above, chunks are stored wtih three embedding vector (`dense`, `spare` and `late interaction`).
+As mentioned earlier, chunks are stored with three types of embedding vectors (`dense`, `sparse`, and `late interaction`).
 Our hybrid search implementation includes:

-- Prefetch: uses dense and sparse embeddings, extracts most similar to the augmented query.
+- **Prefetching**: Uses dense and sparse embeddings to extract the most similar chunks to the augmented query.
-- We are using `late_interaction` model to compare query vector agains vectors extracted from fetch step, specified number of most similar ones is returned.
+- **Late Interaction Filtering**: The `late_interaction` model compares the query vector against vectors retrieved in the prefetch step.
+A specified number of the most relevant chunks is then returned.

-### Multi Collection Search
+### Multi-Collection Search
+To optimize retrieval performance and quality, data is segmented into thematically similar groups, each stored in a separate vector store collection.
+During retrieval, our system queries all collections separately using hybrid search, retrieving a larger set of chunks.
+Next, we compare the dense embedding vectors of the retrieved chunks against the augmented query vector and return the most similar ones.
+This approach ensures that the most relevant chunks are retrieved across the entire dataset while maintaining high performance.

 ### Enhanced Retrieval Generation
+Since retrieval may not always yield all necessary information to answer a query, we use an additional LLM during the generation step.
+This model assesses whether more data is required.
+If so, it generates additional questions, and the vector store is queried again to refine the retrieved sources.
+This iterative process continues until either all necessary information is found or a predefined search limit is reached.

+Finally, following the classical RAG approach, we use a properly prompted LLM to generate the final answer based on the retrieved information.

 # Metrics and evaluation